PROMETHIA-27/bevy_mod_wanderlust/README.md

 please drop an issue on the repository!
 PRs are also welcome, but I may not accept all PRs.
 Open an issue first if you're not certain that I would accept.

 ## Examples
-The `first_person.rs` example which shows a simple character controller setup.
+The `first_person.rs` example which shows a simple 3D character controller setup.
+Requires `--features=rapier3d`.
+The `platformer_2d.rs` example which shows a simple 2D character controller setup.
+Requires `--features=rapier2d`.
 The `starship.rs` example which shows a simple spaceship controller setup.
+Requires `--features=rapier3d`.
+The `starship.rs` example which shows a simple asteroids-like spaceship controller setup.
+Requires `--features=rapier2d`.

 Dual-licensed under MIT OR Apache 2.0.